yhoundz/parm/README.md

 ```

-If you want to install a specific version of a package, you can specify with the --release flag (-r for shorthand)
+If you want to install a specific version of a package, you can specify with the --release flag
 ```bash
 parm install yhoundz/parm --release v0.1.0
 ```